basicasian/ecotales/README.md

 # EcoTales

 EcoTales is a collaborative platform designed to spread awareness about wildlife protection and conservation.
 It provides users with a space to share posts, insights, and artistic creations centered on the theme of animal protection, with a special focus on wildlife.
 This app allows users to collaboratively create artwork, each contributing a part to form a larger picture, thus fostering a community-driven approach to conservation.

+**Creators:** Renate Zhang

 ## Background